 Date of publication

-Since the early 1980s, the OECD has collected and analysed data on insurance in OECD countries such as the number of insurance companies and employees, insurance premiums and investments by insurance companies.
-The launch of the Global Insurance Statistics project in 2008 extended the global reach of the database and expanded the insurance framework to include the collection of key balance sheet and income statement items for the direct insurance and reinsurance sectors.
+The OECD has collected and analysed data on insurance such as the number of insurance companies and employees, insurance premiums and investments by insurance companies dating back to the early 1980s.
+Over time, the framework of this exercise has expanded and now includes key balance sheet and income statement items for the direct insurance and reinsurance sectors.

 This monitoring report is compiled using data from the OECD Global Insurance Statistics (GIS) database.
 The geographical reach of the GIS database is constantly expanding and now covers 59 jurisdictions.
 In addition to OECD countries, this includes: a number of non-OECD Latin American countries, achieved through cooperation with the Association of Latin American Insurance Supervisors (ASSAL); several non-OECD countries in Asia; as well as Lithuania, South Africa and Tunisia.

 This monitoring report and the GIS database provide an increasingly valuable cross-country source of data and information on insurance sector developments for use by governmental and supervisory authorities, central banks, the insurance sector and broader financial industry, consumers and the research community.